-And now I have a new strap to study which was lent to me by Susan who took a pebble weave class with me at The Mannings.
-She brought it in and I was delighted to be able to see both sides of it.
+And now I have a new strap to study which was lent to me by Susan who visited me when I was traveling.
+She brought it along and I was delighted to be able to see both sides of it.
 There are so many pictures online of these bands from Oaxaca, Mexico but you never get to see the back side.
 There are many more examples of these on Teyacapan’s Flickr page of Mexican textiles.

 Perhaps this structure is woven somewhere here in South America too but I have never come across it so this is a great opportunity to take a good look.
 Maybe it was woven here in pre-Columbian times.
 She urged me to take it home and just send it back to her when I am done.
 How cool is that?